 3) The East India Company was the first company deemed “too big to fail.”

 Elizabeth I issued the charter for the East India Company (EIC) in 1600, allowing the corporation a monopoly on all imports and trade from the areas east of Africa.
-In exchange, Parliament received as much as 6% of their annual budget from commissions received from the sale of East India goods.
-Only tea from Britain’s East India Company was officially allowed to be imported – all taxed, of course.
+In exchange, Parliament received as much as 6% of its annual budget from commissions received from the sale of East India goods.
+As a result, only tea from Britain’s East India Company was officially allowed to be imported into British colonies – all taxed.

-Unfortunately for King George III, his taxes on goods imported by The EIC into the Colonies led to wide-spread smuggling by the Dutch East India Company and declining revenue for both The EIC and Parliament.
-By 1772, the aging tea stored in London warehouses were spoiling and the world’s most powerful company was about to fail.
+Unfortunately for King George III, his taxes on goods imported by The EIC into the Colonies led to widespread smuggling by the Dutch East India Company and declining revenue for both The EIC and Parliament.
+By 1772, the aging teas stored in London warehouses were nearing their expiration date, and the world’s most powerful company was about to fail.

 The Polly landed in Philadelphia on Christmas eve and was turned around, fully laden, for a return voyage to London.
-The chests of tea aboard the ship London were off-loaded in Charleston and held in the damp basement of the Customs House where the tea quickly spoiled.
-The ship Nancy ran into horrendous storms, was blown off-course, and arrived in New York in April 1774 where it was met by resistance.
-The captain of the Nancy was persuaded too to head back to London with tea aboard.
+The chests of tea aboard the ship London were off-loaded in Charleston and held in the Customs House.
+The ship Nancy ran into horrendous storms, was blown off-course, and arrived in New York in April 1774, where it was met by resistance.
+The captain of the Nancy was persuaded to return to London with the despised tea aboard.

 5) The tea rebellion in Boston was not originally called a “tea party.”

-The rebellious act of tossing tea into Boston harbor would not be called a “tea party” until 1829 when the Providence Patriot reported the death of a ninety-seven-year-old resident by the name of Nicholas Campbell, who “was one of the ever-memorable Boston Tea Party, who committed one of the first acts of resistance to British oppression.”
+The rebellious act of tossing tea into Boston harbor would not be called a “tea party” until 1829 when the Providence Patriot reported the death of a ninety-seven-year-old resident named Nicholas Campbell.
+The newspaper noted that Cambell “was one of the ever-memorable Boston Tea Party, who committed one of the first acts of resistance to British oppression.”